scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

-In theory it would be possible to import 3rd party component libraries like those from KNIME or Nifi into CLAIMED as the only thing needed to become a CLAIMED component at the end of the day is a container image and some meta data (which by the way also holds for KubeFlow components).
+In theory it would be possible to import 3rd party component libraries like those from KNIME or Nifi into CLAIMED as the only thing needed to become a CLAIMED component at the end of the day is a container image and some meta data (which by the way also holds for Kubeflow components).
 It should be possible to wrap different components from KNIME, Nifi or similar tools into a container image and use it within Elyra or all other execution engines CLAIMED supports.

 Reana execution engine support
 ------------------------------
-Besides KubeFlow, Reana is well established, especially in the particle physics community.
+Besides Kubeflow, Reana is well established, especially in the particle physics community.
 As Reana already supports CWL, a CWL exporter would add this functionality out of the box.